 Device type may be any of those:

 Device identifier is an integer.
 The device name may have embedded spaces.

-Also, if compiled with libixp, inputplug can post events to the wmii event file.
+Optionally, if compiled with libixp, inputplug can post events to the wmii event file.
 To enable wmii support, the address of its 9P server needs to be specified.

 A summary of options is included below.